 Department of Drug Design and Target Validation

-The Department of Drug Design and Target Validation is certified GLP test facility.
+The Department of Drug Design and Target Validation is a certified testing centre of the GLP testing laboratory.

 Research projects funded by the EU